Anka14/project-planner/README.md

 # project-planner
-project todo app
+project todo app with the status of task

-it is about todo app planner ( js, dom tree)
+Used js, dom tree)